 Once you have your content goals outlined, actively identify a minimum of 5-7 media contacts and publications that might be interested in a particular topic – a food author for a story about BBQ hotspots or a family travel writer to cover a new ropes course, for example.
 Consider your ask when pitching – what is the action you want the writer to take?
 Is this is fit for a particular column or section of their website?
 An interview opportunity?
 An invitation to schedule a FAM and see the attraction in person?

-Active and individualized outreach allows you to peak the writer’s interest and develop stories that benefit both publication and destination, mutually.
+Active and individualized outreach allows you to pique the writer’s interest and develop stories that benefit both publication and destination, mutually.

 Press releases can be another form of proactive PR, focused around breaking news and timely stories.
 This could come in the form of an announcement, anniversary, grand opening, or recent development within your organization or destination.
 Many news stories tend to receive more localized media coverage – but really big or groundbreaking topics can receive national attention as well.
 Broadcast and newspaper publications are the best fit for this type of story.